biomarkersParkinson/paradigma/docs/tutorials/_static/device_specific_data_loading.md

-### Empatica
+### Empatica EmbracePlus
-Empatica sensor data is stored in Apache Avro (`.avro`) format.
+Empatica EmbracePlus sensor data is stored in Apache Avro (`.avro`) format.
 In short, Empatica automatically writes sensor data every 30 minutes to a cloud storage with the naming convention [participant_id]_[timestamp].avro.
 In this tutorial we will show how to read and prepare a single `.avro` file.

 For more detailed documentation on using this data format in Python, consider reading [the official Apache Avro documentation](https://avro.apache.org/docs/).
 Extensive documentation is available on how to read and write `.avro` files in Python [here](https://avro.apache.org/docs/++version++/getting-started-python/).